rahul-thakoor/kws/powershell/powershell.md

 ------       04/21/2017     08:39              0 untitled.txt
 ```

-## Creating a new directory or file
+## Creating a new items
 On unix systems, `touch` and `mkdir` allow us to create a new file or new directory respectively.
-Powershell cmdlet `New-Item` can create both files and directories.
+Powershell cmdlet `New-Item` [5] can create both files and directories.
 We need to use the _ItemType_ parameter, otherwise the default creates a new file.
  Creating a file:
 ```shell
 New-Item -Name "newFile.txt" -ItemType File